Are Paid Surveys Legit and Do They Make You Money

-I have an extensive list available here, but if you want to start right away then this top 3 will get you up and running in no-time:
+I have an extensive list available on my survey longlist page, but if you want to start right away then this top 3 will get you up and running in no-time:

 This is by far one of the most popular and best-paying survey providers out there.
 You will find this on top of almost all lists, except for the lists with surveys available outside the US, Canada, the UK, and Australia.